wzh1895/ASDM/README.md

 3. More to come...

-## Why ASDM?
+## Why asdm?

-Acknowledging that there are a number of SD tools that enable simulating SD models in a Python environment (see [PySD](https://github.com/JamesPHoughton/pysd) and [venpy](https://github.com/pbreach/venpy.git)), we build ASDM to bring the capability of **structure modelling** to the Python SD community.
-ASDM allows users to create an SD model from scratch and edit model structure as needed.
-With a native Python implementation of stock-and-flow structure, ASDM allows building SD models without software like [Vensim](https://vensim.com/) and [Stella](https://www.iseesystems.com/store/products/stella-architect.aspx).
+Acknowledging that there are a number of SD tools that enable simulating SD models in a Python environment (see [PySD](https://github.com/JamesPHoughton/pysd) and [venpy](https://github.com/pbreach/venpy.git)), we build asdm to bring the capability of **sdmodel modelling** to the Python SD community. asdm allows users to create an SD model from scratch and edit model sdmodel as needed.
+With a native Python implementation of stock-and-flow sdmodel, asdm allows building SD models without software like [Vensim](https://vensim.com/) and [Stella](https://www.iseesystems.com/store/products/stella-architect.aspx).

-The long-term goal ASDM intends to achieve is an approach for **data-informed structure modelling** where data can be used to finetune SD model structure automatically.
-This is both an extension of data-informed SD model parameter estimation, and an innovative way to discover feedback structures from data.
+The long-term goal asdm intends to achieve is an approach for **data-informed sdmodel modelling** where data can be used to finetune SD model sdmodel automatically.
+This is both an extension of data-informed SD model parameter estimation, and an innovative way to discover feedback sdmodels from data.

 ## Limitations

-The main drawback at the moment is that we have not been working a lot on **translating Vensim/Stella models** into the format that ASDM uses, although [PySD](https://github.com/JamesPHoughton/pysd) has proved this fully doable.
+The main drawback at the moment is that we have not been working a lot on **translating Vensim/Stella models** into the format that asdm uses, although [PySD](https://github.com/JamesPHoughton/pysd) has proved this fully doable.
 This functionality is in our development roadmap.

 We have neither been working a lot on **the speed of simulation**.
 Although simulating large SD models given mordern computer specs would not be extremely time-consuming, in tasks involing Monte Carlo simulation (such as parameter estimation) the speed of running a model can matter a lot more.
 Acceleration is in our development roadmap too.

 ## Licence

-ASDM is made public under the MIT licence.
+asdm is made public under the MIT licence.

 ## Author
 **Wang Zhao**